projf/projf-explore/graphics/2d-shapes/README.md

 * `top_cube_fill` - 3D cube formed from six filled triangles
 * `top_circles` - concentric circle outlines
 * `top_castle` - simple castle picture drawn from filled shapes

+Learn more about these demos from the [2D Shapes](https://projectf.io/posts/fpga-shapes/) blog post.

 These designs make use of modules from the [Project F library](../../lib/).
 Check the included iCE40 [Makefile](ice40/Makefile) or Vivado [create_project.tcl](xc7/vivado/create_project.tcl) to see the included modules.